 REFERENCES: 42 CFR § 422.504 (Medicare), R 338.3153 (Controlled Substances), R 338.583a (acquisition and distribution records), R 338.584 (Noncontrolled Prescriptions)

 What are the rules pertaining to “returning to stock” medications that have not been picked up?
 Can the medication be added back into an open bottle, or must it remain in the prescription vial that was prepared for?

 ANSWER: If the pharmacy “returns to stock” an open bottle of the medication with the same lot number and expiration date from which the drug was originally filled from, it is not misbranding.
 If the lot number and expiration dates are different, or if it is left in the vial without an expiration date or lot number, then it would be considered misbranding.
 It would also violate the rule of ensuring the strength, purity and quality of the medication dispensed.
-Reference: MCL 333.17762; R 338.571

 What are the requirements for reporting a pharmacy theft or drug loss?

-ANSWER: Michigan law requires the reporting of all losses within 10 days of discovery; federal law requires notification of loss to the Drug Enforcement Administration (DEA) within one day of discovery (if the loss is significant).
+Federal law requires notification of loss to the DEA within one business day of discovery (if the loss is significant).
 Significant loss is determined by the pharmacist.
 Regardless of whether the loss is significant, if it was either due to a break-in or armed robbery or reported to the local authorities you need to report the loss to the DEA.
-Reference: R 338.3141; CFR 1301.74

 What must a pharmacy submit if patient records or prescription files are stolen?